 Voles in Turf

 Methods for control and damage prevention include exclusion, cultural methods such as eliminating weeds, ground cover, and litter around crops and lawns, and soil tillage.
 Frightening, repellents, toxicants, fumigants, trapping, and shooting are also methods used.
-The methods that are effective are exclusion, on a small scale; cultural methods, such as eliminating weeds, ground cover, and litter; mowing and soil tillage.
+The methods that are effective are exclusion (on a small scale) and cultural methods such as eliminating weeds, ground cover, and litter; mowing regularly and soil tillage.

 Mouse snap traps can be used to control a small population by placing the trap perpendicular to the runway with the trigger end in the runway.
 A peanut butter-oatmeal mixture or apple slices make good baits.
 The trap should be covered by a shingle to prevent pets and birds from injury.
 Voles are easiest to trap in fall and late winter.
 Trapping is not effective in controlling large vole populations because time and labor costs are prohibitive.

 Zinc phosphide is the most commonly used toxicant for vole control in orchards.
 It is a single-dose toxicant available in pelleted and grain bait formulations.
 Zinc phosphide baits generally are placed by rubber-glove protected hand in runways and burrow openings.
 Zinc phosphide baits are potentially hazardous to ground-feeding birds, especially waterfowl.
 Placing bait into burrow openings may reduce this hazard.
 Amazingly enough, zinc phosphide is available to homeowners in the garden section of some big box stores.